Five reasons why Orkney is great!

 There are lots of landmark type things in Orkney like Skara Brae which is an old stone age village in Sandwick.
 The Old Man of Hoy is a stack of rocks (Hoy is one of the Orkney islands).
 The Old Man of Hoy was once attached to Hoy but the sea wore Hoy down and broke off the Old Man of Hoy.
 That’s how the Old Man of Hoy was created.

 The Ring of Brodgar (pictured above) is something no one really knows about.
 Everyone is puzzled on how the stones got there in a circle, but there’s a legend that giants came out at night to party and hid when the sun came out.
-One night the giants forgot to hide again and they got frozen in place and they’ve stayed there ever since.
+One night the giants forgot to hide again and they got frozen in place.
+They’ve stayed there ever since.

 Finally St Magnus Cathedral is in Kirkwall and lots of couples get married there nowadays.
 It is believed that St Magnus’ bones are inside one of the columns inside the cathedral.